BYUIDSseniorproject/course_guide/README.md

 ### During Class

 This senior project is self-directed.
 Your faculty mentor will work with you to have 1-hour scheduled for supporting your project.
 You will be responsible to complete 126 hours of work on your project to be able to earn an A grade.
 Your hours together with your deliverables documented below will define your final grade in your senior project.
-We will use [clockify.me](clockify.me) to record your hours weekly.
+Your faculty mentor will need to add you to our [byui.harvestapp.com](https://byui.harvestapp.com/) account.
+You will track your hours weekly.

 ## Deliverables and Grading